Yuvatharam Kadilindi

 Yuvatharam Kadilindi is a 1980 Telugu-language drama film directed by Dhavala Satyam.
 It was produced by Madala Ranga Rao of Navatharam Pictures.
 It stars Murali Mohan and Radhika.
 The film won three Nandi Awards.
 The film was remade in Tamil as Sanga Natham.

 The plot is based on socialist principles and the youth movement.

+Plot

+A passionate group of educated, unemployed village youth face severe economic exploitation and social injustice by an oppressive local landlord.

+Led by a determined young man, the youth group rejects traditional submissiveness, organizing the villagers to challenge the landlord's corrupt grip over their livelihoods.

 Soundtrack

 The music was composed by T. Chalapathi Rao.